paypal/skipto/README.md

 ![Example Screen Shot](images/example_screen_shot.png "Example Screen Shot")

 ## How it works
-1. The SkipTo menu button is the first tabable element on the page, and if it is not visible becomes the first time the user tabs into the page.
+1. The SkipTo menu button should be the first tabable element on the page, and if it is configured not to be visible when the page is locaed, the menu button becomes visible when it receives focus.
-2. Once the keyboard focus is on the menu button, pressing the ENTER or the SPACEBAR key will pull down the list of high-level headings and on the current page.
+2. Once the keyboard focus is on the menu button, pressing the ENTER or the SPACEBAR key will pull down the list of important landmarks and headings on the page.
-3. Use arrow keys to select your choice and press ENTER to skip to it.
+3. Use arrow keys to select your choice and press ENTER to move focus to the section of the page.
 4. If you decide to reach the menu again, simply press the built-in access key (0 by default).
 See the notes on [Access keys](#access-keys) for More information on how to use them.

 ## How do I get it on my web site?
 All you need are either SkipTo.js or SkipTo.min.js from the "compiled/js" directory.
 Please note that SkipTo.min.js is a minified (a lighter version) of the script.
 If you would like to be able to debug your production-ready script, include the provided SkipTo.min.map file as well.

-To use the SkipTo script, just include it at the bottom of your HTML page or template, as follows:
+To use the SkipTo script, just include it anywhere on your HTML page or template, as follows:

 ```
 <script src="http://[your domain]/[path to javascript directory]/SkipTo.min.js"></script>